 Most of us drink our coffee while standing at the bar.
 It’s a social occasion.
 If you sit down you might pay 10% more, but considering a coffee is usually 90 cents, it’s nothing to get worked up about.

 We have pesky mosquitoes from around May to September.
-You can buy spray repellent before you arrive or grab it upon arrival.
-Likewise, bring some soothing cream for bites.
+Buy some bug repellent before you arrive.
+Likewise, bring some soothing anti-itch cream for bites.
 We recommend you choose accommodations that have insect screens fitted over the windows.

 Puglia Travel Safety

 We wouldn’t consider Puglia to be an unsafe destination for tourists.
 Be cautious as you would in any other tourist destination.
 Though rare, pick-pocketing and robberies can happen in crowded spots.

 But this type of crime is common in so many places around the world.
 Practice smart travel safety precautions and be remember to keep your valuables secure on the beach if you go swimming.

 We have no personal negative experiences.
 We have left our cell phones on display on cafe bar and restaurant tables outside, in a parked car, and in an unguarded backpack on a beach while we swim, along with our wallets, without incident.

 Nevertheless, that does not mean you should do so, and our advice as above stands.